Online Courses

 Podia- create product

-Podia could be considered a Kajabi-lite.
-It has many of the same features, but they are more basic than Kajabi.
-So think marketing sequences, built-in emails, and other useful tools, but it's missing the complexity of Kajabi.
-It also has an integrated calendar for booking coaching sessions (if that's your thing).
+Podia has a focus on websites that integrate with marketing sequences, built-in emails, and other useful tools.
+With drag-and-drop building and lots of templates, it also has an integrated calendar for booking coaching sessions (if that's your thing).

 Podia Course